-There are a billion use cases where you need to pull off a reverse image search on Facebook.
-For example, finding a friend’s profile or someone you saw but don’t know their Facebook profile could be.
-Similarly, it could be to hunt down a viral meme or find images that you own but are being illegally used by others, raising copyright infringement concerns and more.
+There are a billion use cases where you must pull off a reverse image search on Facebook.
+For example, finding a friend’s profile or someone you saw but don’t know their Facebook profile could.
+Similarly, it could be to hunt down a viral meme or find images you own but are being illegally used by others, raising copyright infringement concerns and more.

 Whatever the use case, it is possible to reverse image search on Facebook, although the process is not 100% accurate.
 Here are some methods to find a person or a photo posted on Facebook, eventually leading to the user profile.

-I am assuming that you already have a photo and want to run a reverse image search to find the person who posted it or the person in the photo.
+I assume you already have a photo and want to run a reverse image search to find the person who posted it or the person in the photo.
 In that case, Google Image Search can help.
 Simply go to Google Image Search, either upload the file or upload the URL of the photo if found online.

 TinEye uses the same technique to find similar images.
-After the results are available, you can manually tap on individual links to find relevant information all you want.
+After the results are available, you can manually tap on individual links to find the relevant information you want.

-If you are a Facebook user, you might have noticed that your profile, groups, photos, and other content on Facebook have a specific ID attached to it.
+If you are a Facebook user, you might have noticed that your profile, groups, photos, and other content on Facebook have a specific ID attached to them.

 Facebook assigns a unique ID to each photo uploaded to the website or app.
-Also, general users won’t think twice about it, but you can actually find the person who posted said image using the unique ID.
+Also, general users won’t think twice about it, but you can find the person who posted said image using a unique ID.
 Here’s how you can do it.

 Step 3: Next up, the URL consists of the term “fbid” followed by three sets of numbers.
 Turns out it is either the middle of the last number in URL that will point you to the original photo.